 Aberdeen Group recently reported that organisations that reached a 90 per cent plus customer satisfaction rate achieved an annual 6.1 per cent in service growth, 3.7 per cent growth in overall revenue and an 89 per cent level of customer retention.
 With approximately 78 per cent of UK GDP derived from the services sector, customer service is becoming increasingly recognised as a strategic issue and, according to the Institute of Customer Service, if organisations do not include it in the boardroom then some of those businesses won?t be around in the longer term.

-According to Jo Causon from the Institute of Customer Service, there are five key areas which matter most to customers:
+What matters most to customers?According to Jo Causon from the Institute of Customer Service, there are five key areas which matter most to customers:

 - Well trained and professional staff members who are genuinely empowered to do their jobs.
 Are the people that interact with customers professional and empathetic with emotional intelligence and business acumen?